 I drank to soothe my anxiety and depression, but it never worked

-The idea of self-medicating through alcohol might seem like a decent short-term solution to problems like anxiety, stress, and low-self esteem.
+Self-medicating through alcohol might seem like a decent short-term solution to problems like anxiety, stress, and low self-esteem.

 After all, alcohol is a social lubricant that many people use to enjoy an active social life.
 Self-medication, however, is not the coping mechanism it might seem.